Request to Join

 Dr. Rudkowski joined McMaster University in 2007.
-She is the Director of the Medical-Step Down/CCU at St. Joseph’s Healthcare Hamilton.
+She is the Head of Service for both the Intensive Care Unit and the Medical-Step Down/CCU at St. Joseph’s Healthcare Hamilton.
 She is active clinically in both General Internal Medicine and Critical Care.
 Her main role is that of a Clinician Educator.
-She is the Internal Medicine Clerkship Director and the Director of Student Advising for the DeGroote School of Medicine, McMaster University.
+She is the Chair of Clerkship for the DeGroote School of Medicine and the Critical Care Competency Committee Chair Postgraduate Program at McMaster University.
 She teaches students at all levels, as well faculty development programs, and is actively involved in a number of university and hospital committees.

 Dr. Rudkowski’s research interests include outcomes of survivors of critical illness, quality improvement of medical and critical care inpatient care, and end-of-life decision-making.
-She is currently co-investigator on 2 critical care research programs funded by the Canadian Institutes of Health Research: the Towards RECOVER study group led by Drs.
-Margaret Herridge and Jill Cameron looking at long-term outcomes of survivors of critical illness as well as the impact on their caregivers, and the CYCLE program led by Dr. Michelle Kho investigating at the role of early in-bed cycling on the outcomes of survivors of critical illness.
+She is currently co-investigator on critical care research programs funded by the Canadian Institutes of Health Research: the RECOVER and CANCOV study groups led by Drs.
+Margaret Herridge and Jill Cameron looking at long-term outcomes of survivors of critical illness (including COVID-19) as well as the impact on their caregivers, and the CYCLE program led by Dr. Michelle Kho investigating at the role of early in-bed cycling on the outcomes of survivors of critical illness.

 Yoanna Skrobik MD, FRCPC), MSc (pharmacology) FCCP is an internist and intensivist.
 Her main clinical research interests include analgesia, sedation and delirium in the critically ill.
 Her expertise areas include preventive and therapeutic interventions related to drug use, specifically analgesics and sedatives, and their relationship to cognition.
 She is involved in clinical practice evaluation, specifically as it relates to the reliability and variability of interdisciplinary clinical evaluations (nurses, physicians) and the relative usefulness of educational initiatives to improve the management of pain, sedation and delirium.